Bagoum/danmokou-bruh/Danmokou.BRuH.LICENSE.md

-All source code in this submodule is distributed under the GNU GPL v3.
+All source code in the BRuH submodule is distributed under the GNU GPL v3.
 Source code is present in the folders Scripts and Dialogue/Scripts.